MartinWie/gptcli/README.md

 ## Todos

-* Add option to select default model in config
 * Update model selection options(gpt-3.5-turbo-16k,..)
 * Add option to set the token limit for the conversation modes history(remove it from the normal request)
 * Add option to re-set the API token